mazwat/mazwat.github.io/oop-lm.md

 -   **Composition** - Fruit can be **made up of Kiwi and/or Strawberry**.
     _You can pick and choose_

+Another useful extension to inheritance is Composition and the use of Interfaces.
+When considering a use case it is worth thinking about whether you have general rules or specialist rules.
 Inheritance is great when you have a cascading tree of dependencies.
-The rule in inheritance is that is a strict model as we’ve seen before where things are all part of a larger whole or tree.
+The rule of inheritance is that it's a strict model as we’ve seen before where things are all part of a larger whole or tree.
 Composition is where you have a class that you want to include some but maybe not all of a series of other classes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMzOTkyMTI1LC0xODM4NDA3OTMwLC0yMT
+eyJoaXN0b3J5IjpbMTU2OTg2NTE2OCwtMTgzODQwNzkzMCwtMj
-AyODY4OTkxLDc4MjkyMzI5Myw4NDkwNTIxNSwxMjE4MjU4MTUz
+EwMjg2ODk5MSw3ODI5MjMyOTMsODQ5MDUyMTUsMTIxODI1ODE1
-LDY5NzkzNTUxOSwtMjE4NTc4NDQsMTAxNDcyNjA2LC0xNDUwNz
+Myw2OTc5MzU1MTksLTIxODU3ODQ0LDEwMTQ3MjYwNiwtMTQ1MD
-U4NzMxLDM3NzIzMTkwMSwtNTE2NTY2OTc2LDY4MDY5NTEyNywx
+c1ODczMSwzNzcyMzE5MDEsLTUxNjU2Njk3Niw2ODA2OTUxMjcs
-NDk0MTY1MjY2LDE3NzQ4Mzg2NSwtMTg2MTE2NzAwNywtMTk0NT
+MTQ5NDE2NTI2NiwxNzc0ODM4NjUsLTE4NjExNjcwMDcsLTE5ND
-Q1ODAxNSwtMzM2MjMzMTM2LDExNDk4MDk4MDMsOTgwNjI3NDg3
+U0NTgwMTUsLTMzNjIzMzEzNiwxMTQ5ODA5ODAzLDk4MDYyNzQ4
-XX0=
+N119
 -->